wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 ### wallarm_acl_export_stats_bucket_lifetime

-Sets time in seconds to store dada on malicious requests from denylisted IPs within the NGINX process if Tarantool connection is interrupted.
+Sets time in seconds to store data on malicious requests from denylisted IPs within the NGINX process if Tarantool connection is interrupted.
 On exceeding the time, if Tarantool connection is not restored, the data is considered outdated and deleted.

 !!! info
     This parameter is set inside the http block.